Oct 31, 2023

 The Akshay Kumar-starrer Ram Setu has finally been released.
 Ram Setu's movie release date is 25th October 2022.
 The much-anticipated film has been receiving rave reviews from audiences and critics alike.
 If you want to watch a movie about a massive, ancient bridge, this is the one for you.
 Ram Setu is a fascinating story, and this movie does a great job of depicting it.

-Overall, Rameshwaram Ram Setu is a popular tourist spot because of its religious significance and natural beauty.
+Overall, Rameshwaram Ram Setu is a popular tourist spot because of its religious significance, natural beauty and the mystery of Ram Setu Stone Floating.
 The bridge is about 30 miles long and is a beautiful sight to behold.
 Visitors can take a boat ride to the middle of the bridge to get a closer look at the shoals.
 There are also several temples and shrines on the bridge, which add to its religious appeal.

 Ram Setu is a must-visit for anyone who is interested in Indian mythology or who wants to see one of the most beautiful natural sights in the world.